dart_ddi 0.12.0

-A Dependency Injection package, with Qualifier, Decorators, Interceptors, Events and more.
-Inspired by Java CDI and get_it.
+A Dependency Injection package, with Qualifier, Decorators, Interceptors and more.
+Inspired by Java CDI.

 Overview #

-The Dart Dependency Injection (DDI) library is a robust and flexible dependency injection mechanism inspired by the Contexts and Dependency Injection (CDI) framework in Java and by Get_It dart package.
-DDI facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
+The Dart Dependency Injection (DDI) package is a robust and flexible dependency injection mechanism.
+It facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
 This documentation aims to provide an in-depth understanding of DDI's core concepts, usage, and features.

 🚀 Contribute to the DDI by sharing your ideas, feedback, or practical examples.